Zoombombing

 How Zoombombing works

-In a March 2020 warning about Zoombombing, the FBI advised individuals transitioning to online meetings and classes to practice "due diligence and caution in [their] cybersecurity efforts."
-The FBI recommended keeping video conferences private and avoiding openly posting links to the conferences on social media platforms, like Twitter or Facebook.
-The link should be provided directly to specific people only.
+In a March 2020 warning about Zoombombing, the Federal Bureau of Investigation (FBI) advised individuals transitioning to online meetings and classes to practice "due diligence and caution in [their] cybersecurity efforts."
+The FBI recommended keeping video conferences private and avoiding openly posting links to online gatherings on social media platforms, such as Twitter or Facebook.
+Hosts should provide links to specific invitees only, experts advised.

-Conferences are vulnerable to Zoombombing when they are hosted on public channels shared over the internet through URLs, making them easily accessible to unwanted trolling.
-Hijackers can sometimes figure out the correct URL or meeting ID for a public Zoom session and gain access to the meeting.
+Conferences are vulnerable to Zoombombing when they are hosted on public channels shared over the internet through meeting URLs, making them easily accessible to unwanted trolling.
+If hijackers can figure out the correct URL or meeting ID for a public Zoom session, they can gain access to the meeting.
 A basic Google search for URLs containing "Zoom.us" can unearth unprotected links of meetings; plus, links to public meetings may be available on organizational pages on social media.

 In addition, if Zoom screen-sharing privileges are not set to "host only," uninvited guests can share disturbing images or potentially malware.
 Also, a remote-control feature lets users take control of another participant's screen in a meeting.
 A user can either ask for remote control of another participant's screen, or the other participant can grant control to a user.